 Configuring a new agent

-Install Wazuh OSSEC on the system you wish to monitor using the steps outlined above, only this time enter ‘agent’ when asked to enter the type of installation.
+Install Wazuh on the system you wish to monitor using the steps outlined above, only this time use this install command to install the agent:

 In the agent configuration file (/var/ossec/etc/ossec.conf) make sure you define the server IP of the OSSEC manager:

 Enter “I”, and add the agent key you retrieved earlier.

 Confirm the addition of the agent key and then restart the agent with: